 School scholarships are available to candidates of the highest academic calibre who wish to conduct doctoral level study in the research areas of Politics, International Studies, International Security, International Development or Local Government Studies.

-Each year the School is able to offer some bursaries that cover all or part of PhD fees, and sometimes also a stipend for living expenses.
-Limited funds are available each year and are allocated on a competitive basis.
-This is open to both current PhD students and new offer-holders.
+Each year the School is able to offer individual scholarships that cover all or part of PhD fees and, in some cases, a stipend for living expenses.
+Limited funds are available, meaning the scholarships are allocated on a competitive basis and are not open to existing PhD students.

 A successful applicant will be expected to have a very good undergraduate degree (minimum of a 2:1 but, preferably, a first class honours).
 They should also hold, or expect to achieve, a very good Masters degree (at a distinction level) in a relevant social science subject.
 Their references will attest to qualities of academic achievement and research potential that make the candidate stand out above their peers.
 They may have already won academic prizes within their home institutions and /or internationally.

 Applications will be assessed on (a) the quality of the student’s academic achievements and preparedness for doctoral level study; (b) the quality of the research proposal; (c) the potential to contribute to cutting edge research; and (d) the match of the proposal to areas of research strength within the School of Government.

 Since we are particularly keen to build on existing areas of research strength, all applicants are strongly advised to contact potential supervisors and to discuss their proposal with them prior to online submission.
 Scholarships are open to new offer-holders only.